PDXostc/rvi_v2x_firmware/field-support-manual.md

 # V2X Field Support Documentation

+> Work in progress.
+Some entries may be incomplete or missing.

 This documentation is intended to cover common V2X board use cases in the field.

 Please note that the documentation will include some information specific to the